kdrag0n/protonaosp.kdrag0n.dev/docs/discover/features.md

 ## Pixel-exclusive features {#pixel-exclusive}

-Not all Pixel-exclusive features are included due to their proprietary nature, but some of them are available:
+Not all Pixel-exclusive features are supported due to their proprietary nature, but some of them are available:

 - Live Caption
 - Now Playing